1965 Cook Islands general election: Results

-Elected members
+By electorate

 Aftermath

 The newly elected Assembly met for the first time on 10 May.
 With Henry still ineligible for election, Manea Tamarua was elected Leader of Government Business.
 He subsequently announced appointed Julian Dashwood, Tiakana Numanga, Apenera Short, Marguerite Story and Mana Strickland to the Executive Council.

 On 11 May Cook Islands Party MPs attempted to amend the Cook Islands Amendment Act to reduce the residency requirement and allow Henry to become an MP.
 The opposition independents walked out of the legislature, meaning it was not quorate due to the absence of two Cook Islands Party MPs.
 However, they returned the following day and an amendment to reduce the residency requirement to three months (providing the candidate had previously lived in the Cook Islands for at least a year) was passed.
 Henry's sister Marguerite Story subsequently resigned from the Assembly to allow him to contest the by-election for Te-au-o-Tonga on 9 July.
 Henry was challenged by Dick Charles Brown, winning by 1,353 votes to 523.

 The Legislative Assembly later approved the constitution on 26 July by 20 votes to two.
 The two 'no' votes came from Pupuke Robati (who claimed that residents of Rakahanga did not wish for the Cook Islands to become self-governing) and Tangaroa Tangaroa (who claimed that Penrhyn wished to become part of New Zealand).
 The Cook Islands became self-governing on 4 August 1965 when Henry was sworn in as the first Premier.
 Henry formed a cabinet with Dashwood, Numanga, Short, Strickland and Tamarua as ministers.
 On the same day as Henry was sworn in, Marguerite Story was elected unopposed as the Assembly's first Speaker.

 Although Henry held numerous portfolios, the other members of the cabinet were Associate Ministers for several of his areas of responsibility; Dashwood was Associate Minister for the Post Office, Hotel and Printing Office, Numanga was Associate Minister of Labour, Short was Associate Minister of Economic Development, Strickland was Associate Minister for Finance, Aviation, Shipping and Immigration, Tamarua was Associate Minister of Economic Development, Finance and Justice.

 In June 1966 Dashwood was convicted of attempting to obtain a bribe and was removed from the Assembly and cabinet.
 He was also struck off the voter roll and was unable to contest the subsequent by-election.
 Albert Henry's nephew Tupui Henry was elected in the by-election, and was appointed to the cabinet as Minister of Internal Affairs.